 When the time comes and you cash-in your NISA in full, we also aim to add a final bonus to the value of the plan.
 This is done to ensure that the plan's payout reflects your fair share of the Order Insurance Fund.

 In adverse market conditions, a Market Value Reduction (MVR) could be applied when you make partial or regular withdrawals against, or fully cash-in your NISA meaning that the amount you receive will be reduced and you may not get back the full amount originally invested.
 We will only do this to ensure fairness between policyholders leaving the fund at different times.
-We will never apply an MVR if you die.

 The addition of any bonuses is not guaranteed.

 We aim to pay bonuses in two ways:

 We aim to pay annual bonuses on the value of your investment.
 Any annual bonuses declared on the plan will then increase the plan's value for future years' bonus declarations.
 Bonuses are calculated daily which allows for the timing of any investments and withdrawals together with any previously allocated bonuses.